elsiver/pdsnd_github/README.md

 explore bikeshare data

 ### Description
-interactive tool to explore statistical anaysis of bikeshare systems in chicago, washington and new york
+interactive tool to explore statistical anaysis of bikeshare systems in chicago, washington and new york city

 ### Files used
 bikeshare_2.py